MoonHighway/javascript-jungle/README.md

 Welcome to this course!
 We're so glad you're here.
 In this repo, you'll find all of the materials, slides, and resources necessary to succeed in the course.

 This 4-hour course is an introduction to JavaScript for software developers.
-The course gives developers the fundamentals they need to take the next steps with JavaScript frameworks and libraries.
-There’s often a temptation to skip the fundamentals and to jump right into advanced concepts.
-This course will provide a foundation in four hours and equip engineers with what they need to make a positive impact on JavaScript projects.
+The course gives developers the fundamentals you'll need to take the next steps with JavaScript frameworks and libraries.
+This course will provide a foundation in four hours and equip students with what they need to make a positive impact on JavaScript projects.

 ## Using these Files 🗂

 This repo contains everything you'll need to participate in the class.

-1. Sections: Each course section has a folder containing necessary files.
+1. Course Sections: Each course section has a folder containing necessary files.
 2. Slides: All of the slides are HTML files.
 Open them in your browser to view!
-3. Labs & Exercises: Labs and Exercises each have a start and a finished folder if you need to catch up.
+3. Labs & Exercises: Labs and Exercises all have a start and a finished folder if you need to catch up.

 ## Course Sections 📦